YouTube CPM: 7 Factors Affecting Your Channel's Revenue

 The takeaway: your niche sets a baseline for your YouTube CPM average.
 You can optimize within your niche (using the other factors in this list), but you can't make a gaming channel earn finance-level CPMs.

-• Q4 (October–December): CPMs peak across almost every niche.
-Holiday shopping, Black Friday, and end-of-year ad budget spending drive rates up 30–100% above annual averages.
+- Q4 (October to December): CPMs peak across almost every niche.
+Holiday shopping, Black Friday, and end-of-year ad budgets drive rates well above annual averages.
+U.S. CPMs that sit near $1.76 in August commonly climb past $5.70 in December, with Cyber Week spikes around $6.93.
 Tech channels especially benefit during gift-buying season.

 Understanding your niche's seasonal pattern helps you plan content strategically.
 If you know CPMs spike in Q4, that's the time to publish your highest-quality, most monetizable content.